malteekj/ssl-blog/pages/VAEs.markdown

 ---

 ### **Introduction**
 Variational Autoencoders (VAEs) are a class of generative neural networks that can encode data in a self-supervised manner.
 It consist of an encoder, a latent space (also called the bottleneck) and a decoder, where each latent variable in the latent space is assumed to have a probability distribution.
-They differ from a traditional autoencoder (AE) in that the latent space consist of stochastic variables, which need to be sampled.
-The sampling is carried out by using the reparameterization trick and variational inference, as evaluating the integral is intractable.
+They differ from a traditional autoencoder (AE) in that the latent space consists of stochastic variables, which need to be sampled.
+The sampling is carried out by using the reparameterization trick and variational inference, since evaluating the integral is intractable.

 **Content**
 * [Intuition](#intuition)